Which of the following is a disadvantage of buying an existing bu... | Study Prep in Pearson+

 A

-You may inherit existing problems such as poor reputation or outdated equipment.
+You may inherit existing problems such as poor inventory management or outdated equipment.

 B